RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ```

 Uploads image data for display in the viewer component to the task component.
-Upload by dragging and dropping the image data to the File area with the __upload file__ button.
+Upload by dragging and dropping the image data to the Files area with the __upload file__ button.

 ![img](./img/upload_file.png "upload file button")

-Specify the file name of the uploaded image data in the outputFile property.
+Specify the file name of the uploaded image data in the output files property.
 By writing __\*.extension__, you can specify all files with the same extension or omit the file name.
 (For example, for a JPEG file, write __\*.jpg__)
 If you want to display only one file as image data, you can specify the file name as it is.
-It is also acceptable to specify multiple file names in the outputFile property without combining them into one.
+It is also acceptable to specify multiple file names in the output files property without combining them into one.

-Finally, add __./__ to the inputFile of the viewer component and connect to the outputFile of the task component.
+Finally, add __./__ to the input files of the viewer component and connect to the output files of the task component.
 This completes the workflow creation process.

 ![img](./img/workflow_viewer.png "The complete workflow of the viewer component")

+__When "./" is set for input files__
+Setting input files to __./__ places all files passed as input files (In this case, \*.JPG and \*.web) directly under the viewer component directory.
+{: .notice--info}

 When you run the project, you will see a dialog called __open viewer screen__.
 Click the OK button to display the Image Viewer in a separate tab.